SHAKILEASH/DrowsyDriver/README.md

 # DrowsyDriver

-DrowsyDriver is a application that identifies if the driver is drowsy give a alert .
+DrowsyDriver is a application that identifies if the driver is drowsy and give a alert .

 ## Installation